akuskis/funda_analysis/README.md

 # Funda Analysis

-The goal of this project is to get data from funda.nl and do some analysis of it.

 ## Description

+Analysis of house pricing in the Netherlands by data received from [Funda](htts://funda.nl).

 ## Setup